Lostwithiel and Fowey Railway: History

 The Cornwall Minerals Railway sold its line to the Great Western Railway, and this took effect on 1 July 1896, from which date the Lostwithiel and Fowey line was simply the Fowey branch of the GWR.
 Loaded mineral trains from Fowey were usually routed on the line in preference to the Pinnock Tunnel route due to the challenging gradients on the latter.

-The passenger service on the line was interrupted in both World Wars: it closed from 2 April 1917 "for security purposes", reopening on 1 November 1917.
-During the Second World War passenger services were withdrawn once again for "security reasons".
-The World War II period also enabled reuse of sidings at Woodgate Pill near Fowey.
-These were used for a munitions store.
+The passenger service on the line was interrupted during the First and Second World Wars (1914-18 and 1939-45).
+On 2 April 1917 it closed "for security purposes", reopening on 1 November 1917.
+During the Second World War, passenger services were withdrawn once again for "security reasons".
+The Second World War period also enabled reuse of sidings at Woodgate Pill near Fowey, which were used to service a munitions store.
 Never heavily used, the passenger service from Lostwithiel to Fowey was withdrawn on 4 January 1965, and the line now carries only mineral traffic to Carne Point.
 The CMR line from Par to Fowey closed on 1 July 1968, and the Lostwithiel and Fowey route is now the only rail route to Fowey.